-Split ends are probably the most common issue.
+Split ends are probably the most common issue anyone with hair has to deal with.
 Your ends can split due to heat styling, dryness or simply due to age.
 Because the ends are the oldest part of your hair strands, you have to take special care of them if you don't want the splits to work their way up your entire shaft, which damages much more than just the ends.

 The only surefire way to "fix" split ends is to cut them off, which is painful to hear if you're trying to grow your hair longer.
 But trimming your ends regularly is preferable to having them break off due to dryness and splits.
 So while you wait for your stylist to have an opening so that you can get those split ends correctly trimmed, here are a few ways you can mask them in the meantime.
 These are only temporary fixes.
 There's no way to permanently put ends back together once they've come apart.